MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/update-network-controller-certificates.md

 ms.date: 08/16/2022
 ---

-# Renew or change Network Controller certificates before they expire
+# Renew Network Controller certificates before they expire

 > Applies to: Azure Stack HCI, versions 21H2 and 20H2

+This article provides instructions on how to renew or change Network Controller certificates before they expire.

+> [!IMPORTANT]
+> If Network Controller certificates have already expired, don't use instructions in this article to renew them.

 In your Software Defined Networking (SDN) infrastructure, you can deploy Network Controller in both domain and non-domain environments.
 In domain environments, Network Controller uses Kerberos to authenticate users and network devices.
 In non-domain environments, you deploy certificates on  the Network Controller virtual machines (VMs) for authentication, authorization, and encryption.
-Each certificate has a validity period and once that period expires, certificates are not trusted for use.
-To avoid any authentication issues, you must keep these certificates up to date by renewing them before they expire.
+Each certificate comes with a validity period, after which it becomes invalid and can no longer be trusted for use.
+To keep your Network Controllers secured, you must renew their certificates before they expire.

-This article provides instructions on how to renew or change Network Controller certificates before they expire.

-> [!IMPORTANT]
-> If Network Controller certificates have already expired, don't use instructions in this article to renew them.

-For an overview information about Network Controller, see [What is Network Controller?](../concepts/network-controller-overview.md).
+For an overview information about Network Controller, see [What is Network Controller?](../concepts/network-controller-overview.md)

 ## When to renew or change Network Controller certificates